ctlee/gamer_tutorials/tutorials/blendertutorial.rst

     - **Top-View** [**numpad 7**].
     - Select additional faces of **Cytosol**.
 Use **Border Select** tool [**b**] to select the profile of remaining sides.
     - Hide all unselected [**Shift+h**].
-      You may notice that some triangles from internal features may have been selected.
+      You may notice that some triangles from the organelle membranes may have been selected.
       We will fix this next by selecting linked triangles.
     - Deselect all [**a**]
     - Select one triangle, click [**RMB**].
     - Select Linked [**Ctrl+l**]
     - Hide All Deselected [**Shift+h**]
-    - Use "Assign" to assign selected faces to boundary.
+    - Use **Assign** to assign selected faces to boundary.
-    - Turn on option: “Limit selection to visible”.
+    - Turn on option: **Limit selection to visible**.
     - Unhide All [**Alt+h**]
     - Deselect all [**a**]

-#.
-CHECKPOINT: Save your progress to: **tt-sr-mit.cytosol.blend**
+#.  `CHECKPOINT <https://raw.githubusercontent.com/ctlee/gamer_tutorials/master/data/tt-sr-mit.cytosol.blend>`__: Save your progress to: **tt-sr-mit.cytosol.blend**

 ***********************